 Getting started with Grafana is easy — Install Grafana Locally > Configure your data source > Create your first dashboard

 What Are Some of the Real-World Industry Use Cases of Grafana?

 As mentioned by 8bitmen.com, Grafana dashboards are deployed all over the industry be it Gaming, IoT, FinTech or E-Comm.

 Grafana allows companies to fully understand the Hows and Whats of users/events with respect to their infrastructure or network.
-It is especially useful for security analytics teams where teams can track events as well as users’ digital footprints step-by-step to see what they are doing inside their network.
-Analytics is a critical piece of modern SecOps and DevOps because most apps and websites aren’t designed to run detailed reports or visualizations on themselves.
+It is especially useful for security analytics teams so they can track events and users’ digital footprints to see what they are doing inside their network.
+Analytics is a critical piece of modern SecOps and DevOps as most apps and websites aren’t designed to run detailed reports or visualizations on themselves.
 Without proper visualizations, the data they collect is often inconsistent and improperly formatted (known as unstructured data).
 Grafana makes that data useful again by integrating all data sources into one single organized view.

 Well, you might as well ask if Grafana is free to use.
 Yes, absolutely.
-Until you want to send reports of your dashboards to your customers and stakeholders.
-You can learn more about affordable elasticsearch reporting tools here.
+But if you want to send reports of your dashboards to your customers and stakeholders you will have to opt for grafana enterprise.

 You can learn more about Grafana reporting here